starwit/lj-projectbuilder/CONTRIBUTING.md

 **2. Commits for changelog**

-If you have information should be seen on the changelog, follow the [conventional commit syntax](https://www.conventionalcommits.org/en/v1.0.0/).
+If you have information that should be seen on the changelog, follow the [conventional commit syntax](https://www.conventionalcommits.org/en/v1.0.0/).
 It will appear automatically in the changelog after building the next release.

 ## Questions or Thoughts?